Multi-objective Differentiable Neural Architecture Search: Hardware-aware Multi-objective Differentiable Neural Architecture Search

-In all experiments, we pretrain the \metahypernet to yield an equal probability mass over all architectural parameters for all scalarizations and device embeddings.
+In all experiments, we initialize the \metahypernet to yield a uniform probability mass over all architectural parameters for all scalarizations and device embeddings.
 By using the preference vector $\br$ to create a linear scalarization of $\Lossv_\tscript$ and the \metahypernet to model the architectural distribution across $\Tscript$ devices, the bi-level problem in ($\ref{eq:bilevel_moo}$) reduces to: